anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

       colide in it was renamed to collide for clarity.
     - getter methods for sceneWidth and sceneHeight included because in Score class, the labels for messages are to be centered, therefore scene dimensions are needed.
-    - paddleWidth is no longer final as it is changed according to the shortPaddle bonus.
+    - paddleWidth is not final as it is changed according to the shortPaddle bonus.
       Setter method for paddleWidth added.
     - new scene for the "how to play" page was introduced.
     - new flag variable invert introduced to inform other functions if paddle touches the invert bonus.